Last Will and Temperament: Television version

-The television version, as seen in the second episode of their CBC Television series Four on the Floor (known as "The Frantics" outside Canada) is one minute shorter than the radio and album version, and does not include the wine cellar for Hedge (just the three cases of whiskey) nor does it include the nephew Ralston, the Tasmanian Devil joke or the ice cream punchline.
+The television version, as seen in the second episode of their CBC Television series Four on the Floor (known as "The Frantics" outside Canada), is one minute shorter than the radio and album version, and does not include the wine cellar for Hedge (just the three cases of whiskey) nor does it include the nephew Ralston, the Tasmanian Devil joke or the ice cream punchline.
 Additionally, Rick Green dresses in drag to play Ms. Mulroy and Jenny's husband is renamed Chester.

+Animated version

+In April 2007, an animated video pitting the skit to character models from the Capcom video game series Ace Attorney, entitled Phoenix Wright – Boot to the Head, was uploaded to YouTube by CMSPyrowolf, subsequently going viral, and The Frantics posting the video to their website.
+Consequently, in the 2014 Nintendo 3DS release of the compilation Phoenix Wright: Ace Attorney Trilogy, the script of "Rise From the Ashes" was updated to include reference to the skit, where if the player presents incorrect evidence when trying to connect Chief Damon Gant to the murder of Detective Goodman, the Judge berates defense attorney Phoenix Wright by saying "Don't 'oops' me!
+Maybe this boot to the head will knock some sense into you."